federated-learning-experiments/fl-text-models/final_research_report/README.md

 <img src="images/model_architecture.png" alt="drawing"/>

-### Central Pretraining with Federated Fine Tuning
+### Central Pretraining with Federated Fine-Tuning

 The communication and computation costs of training models across distributed devices necessitates limiting the number of federated training rounds as much as possible.
 Transfer learning provides a way to trade computation time on independent devices for computation time on a central server.
 In this way, we propose that by initializing weights for a model to be trained on federated, private data with pretrained weights learned from centralized, public data, it is possible to limit training rounds on distributed devices, as the federated model will begin training with some information about autoregressive word order.
 We recognize that the English in Shakespeare differs greatly from the English in Stack Overflow posts, and therefore submit that the value of our work is mostly mechanical in nature, that is, we provide a simple method to extract weights learned from a centrally trained model and apply them to a model to be trained in the federated setting.